 - Have a net worth exceeding $1 million, either independently or together with a spouse.
 This excludes the value of the person’s primary residence.

-- Be a general partner, executive officer, director or be associated in a similar way to the issuer of a security that is open for investment.
+- Be a general partner, executive officer or director.
+Besides, you must be associated in a similar way to the issuer of a security that is open for investment.

-- In case of a private business institution, it must have assets exceeding $5 million.
+- In the case of a private business institution, it must have more than $5 million in assets.

-- If the institution consists of accredited investors as equity owners, the institution becomes an accredited investor itself.
+- If the institution consists of accredited investors as equity owners, the institution becomes accredited itself.

 Further, in 2016, the U.S. Congress changed the definition of an ‘accredited investor’ to include registered brokers and investment advisors.

-- Licensed small business investment companies or employee benefit plans maintained by a state or it’s agencies.
-However, the plan’s assets must exceed $5 million
+- Licensed small business investment companies or employee benefit plans that are maintained by a state or its agencies.
+However, the plan’s assets must exceed $5 million.

 - Employee retirement plans, where a financial agency makes the investment decisions.
-Here, the plan’s assets must exceed $5 million as well
+Here, the plan’s assets must be in excess of $5 million as well.

-- An organization described in section 501(c)(3) of the Internal Revenue Code which is not formed for the sole intention of acquiring securities.
-The company must have assets of over $5 million
+- An organization described in section 501(c)(3) of the Internal Revenue Code, that is not formed for the sole intention of acquiring securities.
+The company must have assets in excess of $5 million.

 Amendments to the Act

-On August 26, 2020, the SEC updated the regulations regarding accredited investors.
-This allowed people with sufficient professional knowledge, experience or certifications, to be an accredited investor and purchase private assets.
+On August 26, 2020, the SEC updated the regulations regarding accreditation.
+This allowed investors with sufficient professional knowledge, experience or certifications, to be accredited and purchase private assets.
 This was a welcome change to increase access to the investment market beyond income brackets.
-The change came to effect on Dec 9, 2020.
+The change came to effect on Dec 9, 2020, and introduces the following amendments:

 Investors with certain professional certifications, designations, and/or credentials, including Series 7, Series 65, and Series 82 licenses qualify as “natural persons”.
 The SEC mentions, “the Commission designated three certifications and designations administered by the Financial Industry Regulatory Authority, Inc. as qualifying for accredited investor status: